prabhas2002/RL_Berkeley/README.md

 Completed 1,2 Homework assignments. (not implemented GAE in hw2)

 ## Update (18/06/24)
-Completed CQN and Double-DQN in assignmnet -3
+Completed DQN and Double-DQN in assignmnet -3

 TODO : Actor Critic in assignmnet -3